fabianmichael/kirby-markdown-field/README.md

 - The **invisibles** option has been replaced by a button, called `invisibles`.
 Just add that to your toolbar setup instead.
 - The API for registering custom buttons has changed.
 See `extension-examples` folder for examples.
+- Font scaling options have been removed.
+Version 2 of the Markdown field only accepts `monospace` and `sans` as font options. if you need scaling of headlines, consider using Kirby’s Blocks field instead.
+- The global field options have been removed.
+Use field presets instead. (see <https://getkirby.com/docs/guide/blueprints/extending-blueprints#reusing-and-extending-single-fields>).
+- The `direction` option has been removed.
+CodeMirror 6 automatically determines the current text direction of the panel.

 ## 8. Credits